Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/06-Intro-to-CoreData/Readme.md

 Replace the names variable with this `var people: [NSManagedObject] = []`

-“NSManagedObject represents a single object stored in Core Data; you must use it to create, edit, save and delete from your Core Data persistent store.
-NSManagedObject is a shape-shifter.
-It can take the form of any entity in your Data Model, appropriating whatever attributes and relationships you defined."

 Go ahead and modify the tableview's datasource to be able to use this new Managed Object.
 ```swift
 func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {